icyJoseph/react-performance-study/README.md

 We simply map over the visitors array, rendering a new list element every time.
 If we don't use the `key` prop, React will give us a warning, so we use the `index` of argument of the `map` function.

-This will work, but...
+This will work, but creates a problem.

 Lets look at the Form handler.
-We want every new message to be at the top, and we want to avoid having to force the client to sort them out again, the back end already did that for us.
+We want every new message to be at the top, and we want to avoid having to force the client-side code to sort them out again, the back end should have done this for us.

 ```js
 addNewMessage = async e => {